yaqwsx/KiKit/doc/installation.md

 - Optionally, you can install the [optional dependencies](#optional-dependencies) required for certain functions.

+## Upgrading KiKit

+If you want to upgrade KiKit, you have to perform two steps:
+- you upgrade the backend by running `pip install -U kikit` in the command line (depending on the platform, see the installation instructions below).
+- then you can upgrade the PCM packages within KiCAD.
+Note that this step is often not needed.
+If it will be needed, the release notes will say so.

 ## Installation on Linux and MacOS

 Simply invoke in terminal: